 11. Copper Drawer Handles on a Chest of Drawers

-This works particularly well on painted furniture — a dark green, dusty blue, or warm white chest of drawers with copper handles is a combination that interior stylists have been reaching for consistently this year.
+This works particularly well on painted furniture.
+A dark green, dusty blue, or warm white chest of drawers with copper handles is a combination that interior stylists have been reaching for consistently this year.

 12. A Hammered Copper Basin

 If you’re renovating a bathroom or cloakroom and want one piece that makes the whole room, this is it.
-A hammered copper basin is genuinely one-of-a-kind — the hammering process means no two sinks have the same surface, so you’re getting something truly individual.
+A hammered copper basin is genuinely one of a kind — the hammering process means no two sinks have the same surface, so you’re getting something truly individual.

 Price range: £150 for smaller cloakroom basins to £600+ for larger statement pieces.